-During the February 2019 Alaska Peninsula, Aleutian Islands, and Chignik meeting, the Alaska Board of Fisheries (board) made changes to the South Unimak and Shumagin Islands June Salmon Management Plan (5AAC 09.365) by amending subsection (d) that establishes the June fishing schedule.
-The first commercial fishing period will begin at 10:00 AM on June 6 and close June 8 at 10:00 PM-a 64-hour fishing period for set gillnet gear only.
-Beginning at 6:00 AM on June 10, commercial fishing by all gear types will be allowed for an 88-hour fishing period which will end at 10:00 PM on June 13.
+During the February 2019 Alaska Peninsula, Aleutian Islands, and Chignik meeting, the Alaska Board of Fisheries (BOF) made changes to the South Unimak and Shumagin Islands June Salmon Management Plan (5AAC 09.365) by amending subsection (d) that establishes the June fishing schedule.
+The first commercial fishing period will begin on June 6 at 6:00 AM and close at 10:00 PM on June 8, a 64-hour fishing period for set gillnet gear only.
+Beginning at 6:00 AM June 10, commercial fishing by all gear types will be allowed for an 88-hour fishing period which will end at 10:00 PM on June 13.
 This fishing period will be followed by a closure of 32 hours for all gear types.
 The commercial salmon fishery will reopen for 3 more 88-hour fishing periods, followed by closures of 32 hours.
 The final commercial fishing period in June ends at 10:00 PM on June 28 (Figure 7).

-Additionally, the board added a new subsection (g) to the 5 AAC 09.365.
-South Unimak and Shumagin Islands June Salmon Management Plan to close the waters of the Volcano Bay Section of the Southwestern District, the Belkofski Bay Section of the Southwestern District, excluding those waters inside of a line between Vodapoini Point at lat 55°01.88'N, long 162°24.80'W, and Bold Cape at lat 55°01.24'N, long 162°16.40'W, and the South Central District to purse seine gear in June (Figure 2).
+Additionally, the BOF added a new subsection to the South Unimak and Shumagin Islands June Salmon Management Plan (5 AAC 09.365(g)) to close the waters of the Volcano Bay Section of the Southwestern District, the Belkofski Bay Section of the Southwestern District, excluding those waters inside of a line between Vodapoini Point at lat 55°01.88'N, long 162°24.80'W, and Bold Cape at lat 55°01.24'N, long 162°16.40'W, and the South Central District to purse seine gear in June (Figure 2).

-The board amended 5 AAC 09.330.
-Gear, subsection (g) to allow a registered salmon fishing vessel, when it has set gillnet gear on board, to tow another registered salmon fishing vessel with set gillnet gear on board if the permit holder for the vessel being towed is on board 1 of the vessels, or to allow a registered salmon fishing vessel to have on board no more than 2 legal limits of set gillnet fishing gear in the aggregate to transport gear during a closed fishing period, if the 2 permit holders are on board the vessel.
+The BOF amended 5 AAC 09.330.
+Gear, subsection (g) to allow a registered salmon fishing vessel, when it has set gillnet gear on board, to tow another registered salmon fishing vessel with set gillnet gear on board if the permit holder for the vessel being towed is on board 1 of the vessels, or to allow a registered salmon fishing vessel to have aboard it no more than 2 legal limits of set gillnet fishing gear in the aggregate to transport gear during a closed fishing period, if the 2 permit holders are on board the vessel.
 Additional gear may be transported to another district under conditions specified by ADF&G.

-The board also amended 5 AAC 09.331.
+The BOF also amended 5 AAC 09.331.
 Gillnet specifications and operations to remove minimum mesh size regulations for set gillnets.

-The escapement goal ranges for chum salmon were changed and a new criterion for escapement assessment was adopted.
-The single peak aerial survey method was chosen, utilizing specific index streams in a district rather than all the streams in a district.
-This lowered the ranges of the chum salmon sustainable escapement goals (SEGs) for the Southwestern, South Central, and Southeastern districts.
+The escapement goal ranges for chum salmon were changed, and a new criterion for escapement assessment was adopted.
+The single peak aerial survey method was chosen, utilizing specific index streams in a district, rather than all the streams in a district.
+This lowered the ranges of the chum salmon sustainable escapement goals (SEGs) for the Southwestern, South Central, and Southeastern Districts.
 The Southeastern District will now use 26 index streams with an SEG of 62,500-151,900 chum salmon.
 The South Central District will now use 10 index streams with an SEG of 68,900-99,200 chum salmon.
 The Southwestern District will now use 19 index streams with an SEG of 86,900-159,500.
-Although the 55 streams will be monitored in order to provide an escapement index, the previously monitored streams will continue to be monitored to assess quality and spatial distribution of the runs.
+While the 55 streams will be monitored in order to provide an escapement index, the previously monitored streams will continue to be monitored to assess quality and spatial distribution of the runs.

-2020 MANAGEMENT PLANS
+2021 MANAGEMENT PLANS